anrayliu/pyvidplayer2/README.md

  - `zoom_out() -> None` - Reverts `zoom_to_fill()`.
  - `toggle_zoom() -> None` - Switches between zoomed in and zoomed out.
  - `queue(input: pyvidplayer2.VideoPygame | str) -> None` - Accepts a path to a video or a Video object and adds it to the queue.
 Passing a path will not load the video until it becomes the active video.
 Passing a Video object will cause it to silently load its first audio chunk, so changing videos will be as seamless as possible.
+ - `enqueue(input: pyvidplayer2.VideoPygame | str) -> None` - Same exact method as `queue`, but with a more conventionally correct name.
+I'm keeping `queue` only for backwards compatibility.
  - `get_queue(): list[pyvidplayer2.VideoPygame]` - Returns list of queued video objects.
  - `resize(size: (int, int)) -> None` - Resizes the video player.
 The contained video will automatically re-adjust to fit the player.
  - `move(pos: (int, int), relative: bool = False) -> None` - Moves the VideoPlayer.
 If `relative` is `True`, the given coordinates will be added onto the current coordinates.
 Otherwise, the current coordinates will be set to the given coordinates.